qleveque/pyqo/README.md

     python setup.py install
 ```

-Check the [commands doc below](https://github.com/Whenti/pyqo#Commands) to see what is available.
+Check the [commands documentation below](https://github.com/Whenti/pyqo#Commands) to see what is available.

 ## Dependencies
 See the [requirements.txt](requirements.txt) file for details.